All Together Now (The Farm song): Background and release

-The Farm was formed in the early 1980s in Liverpool, comprising Peter Hooton, Steve Grimes, John Melvin and Andrew John "Andy" McVann.
+The Farm were formed in the early 1980s in Liverpool, comprising Peter Hooton, Steve Grimes, John Melvin and Andrew John "Andy" McVann.
 In 1989, the band had been given a cameo role in the movie The Final Frame starring founding member of Madness and actor Suggs.
 They were signed after this and hired Suggs as their producer.
 The Farm were originally an indie band, but after hearing "Loaded" by Primal Scream, which was a top-20 hit in the UK at the time, they wanted to try something more dance-oriented.
 Band member Grimes wanted to use "Pachelbel's Canon" by Johann Pachelbel in a song after hearing it in a TV advert and a chord sequence was taken from it.
 The band bought a sampler so they could do it, and they contacted DJ and house music producer Terry Farley.
 When he heard the result, he said, "That's a hit.
 You've got to write some lyrics."

 Vocalist Peter Hooton used lyrics from a song he had written earlier, named "No Man's Land".
 It was first recorded for a John Peel session in 1983.
 Verses from that song were used to make "All Together Now".
 The lyrics tells about the Christmas Day Truce in World War I where, on Christmas Day 1914, soldiers from both sides put their weapons down, and met in no man's land to exchange gifts and play football.
 "All Together Now" originally had six verses, but was cut in half to shorten it, after Suggs suggested this.
 He produced it and it was recorded at Mayfair Studios in London.
-The single was originally released on 26 November 1990 peaking at No. 4 on the UK Singles Chart, No. 1 on the NME Independent chart and No. 7 on the US Billboard Modern Rock Tracks chart.
+The single was originally released on 26 November 1990 peaking at No. 4 on the UK Singles Chart, and No. 7 on the US Billboard Modern Rock Tracks chart.
 Its cover showed a Subbuteo figure wearing an army uniform and brandishing a Bren machine gun.
 It was also the last video shown on The Power Station on 8 April 1991.